Cerebral Palsy & Hyperbaric Oxygen Therapy

 What is hyperbaric oxygen therapy?

-Hyperbaric oxygen therapy is the inhalation of 100 percent oxygen inside a hyperbaric chamber.
-A hyperbaric chamber is a sealed room where oxygen or air is pressurised to 25 – 75 percent above normal air pressure at sea level.
+Hyperbaric oxygen therapy (HBOT) means breathing oxygen at high presuure.
+In HBOT, people breathe 100 percent oxygen inside a hyperbaric chamber.
+A hyperbaric chamber is a sealed room where oxygen or air is pressurised to 25 to 75 percent above normal air pressure at sea level.
 The child and a caregiver spend time (usually one hour) in the chamber.

 What is cerebral palsy?